Wibble199/FoundryVTT-Terrain-Height-Tools/readme.md

 - `Terrain Types` - GM Only - Button to open the terrain type configuration (see [above]((#configuring-terrain-types)))
 - `Terrain Height Map Above Tiles` - GM Only - This determines whether or not the terrain height map is shown above or below ground-level tiles.
 The height map is ALWAYS shown below overhead tiles.
 This can also be configured on a per-scene basis using the 'Terrain Height Map Layer' option on the 'Grid' tab of the scene config settings.
 - `Terrain Height Map Visibility Radius` - Per Player - If not zero, the terrain height map will only be shown in a radius of that many grid cells around the mouse cursor.
 If zero, the entire map will be visible.

+## API

+Terrain Height Tools exposes an API that can be used by macros, scripts or, other modules.
+Please see the [API documentation](/docs/api.md) for more.